 I've got a host that has a class added via a hostgroup.

 On the class, I add a smart variable (for testing, I assume the same matching mechanisms also apply to class params).

 This is the configuration of the smart variable:

 Name: loc_test Description: test for location matching Type: string Default value: default Order: fqdn hostgroup os domain location Match: location=abc Value: abc

 --- classes: theclass: parameters: location: abc loc_test: default

-#6 Updated by Joseph Magen almost 6 years ago
+#6 Updated by Joseph Magen about 6 years ago